Even the most experienced dog parents may be horrified if their dogs throw up.

-If you notice bloodstains in the vomit or sleepy behavior, quick medical attention is required.
+Quick medical attention is required if you notice bloodstains in the vomit or sleepy behavior.
 Set up a meeting with your veterinarian quickly.

 What Prescribed Medication Can You Give a Dog for Throwing Up?

 Pepto-Bismol, Antacid, and Pepcid are three prescription drugs often used to cure dog nausea.
-When delivered appropriately and in the correct quantity, they are usually safe for dogs to use.
+When delivered appropriately and correctly, they are usually safe for dogs to use.

-Answer: There are several things that might help your dog feel better.
+Several things might help your dog feel better.
 You can give your dog some ice cubes.
-Also you can feed them bone broth.
+Also, you can feed them bone broth.

-Answer: Every dog can get pancreatitis, but certain canines appear to be predisposed to the condition.
+Every dog can get pancreatitis, but certain canines appear predisposed to the condition.
 Pancreatitis is particularly common in obese middle-aged and adult female dogs.

-Answer: The most evident sign is that the meal will be entirely undigested.
+Throwing up water, food, or mucous are some of the most common regurgitation symptoms.
+The most evident sign is that the meal will be entirely undigested.
 It will seem just as it did before your dog ate it.
-Throwing up water, foods, or mucous are some of the most common symptoms of regurgitation.

-We appreciate your worry regarding why my dog throws up after drinking water.
-We hope you got your expected answers here.
+I appreciate your worry regarding why your dog throws up after drinking water.
+I hope you got your expected answers here.